June 9th, 2012

 your rich and super rich masters.
 They have plenty already (they made out like bandits, somehow in the great recession -- and just because they have a lot of money doesn't make it any less an all American disgrace when they trot you guys out in front of the camera to shamefully and greedily beg for more corporate welfare -- and threaten to blackmail the country by filibustering every piece of essential legislation that comes down the pike -- unless somehow the rich get a bigger piece of the pie in the process -- and you use the legislation as an opportunity take something else sfrom the middle-class and working poor.
 Shameful -- both as politicians -- and as human beings!
 Just shameful!

-By Frank Glenn • Posted in GOP Apologists
+By Byronn Glenn • Posted in GOP Apologists

 • 417 Comments